The Essential Role of Code Refactoring in Business Technology: Joeh’s Journey to Optimization

 📔 Joeh’s Refactoring Journey: The First Doubts

 Meet Joeh, a savvy business owner who successfully navigated his company through the challenges of digital transformation.
 His e-commerce platform was thriving, attracting a growing number of users every day.
 However, when his tech team suggested investing time and money into “code refactoring,” Joeh was skeptical.
 “Why should I divert funds from marketing or customer service to work on something that the customer won’t even see?” he wondered.
-If you find yourself echoing Joeh’s sentiments, then keep reading; you’re about to discover why Joeh’s initial doubts transformed into solid conviction about the necessity of code refactoring.
+If you find yourself echoing Joeh’s sentiments, then keep reading; you’re about to discover why Joeh’s initial doubts transformed into solid conviction about the necessity of refactoring.

 What is Code Refactoring?